corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # RPC password of a Corda node to connect to.
 Should be specified only if corda-rpc or corda-auto transport is used.
 rpcPassword: 10004

-# List of CorDapps to sync from remote repos.
-Can sync multiple CorDapps from multiple repositories
+# List of CorDapps to sync from from remote repositories.
+# CorDapp Distribution Service supports multiple remote repository sources and each remote repository can be associated with multiple CorDapps.
 cordappSources:
 - remoteRepoUrl: https://repo.maven.apache.org/maven2/

   # list of CorDapps to sync from this repo.
 Can be many.
 Should be specified in the form of "artifactGroup:artifactName"
   cordapps:
   - net.corda:corda-finance
+    my.app.group:my-app-name

   # Username, if the remote repo uses basic HTTP authentication
   httpUsername: repo_user